- Global Careers

 Eliot Cohen is Robert E. Osgood Professor at Johns Hopkins University’s School of Advanced International Studies (SAIS).
-He directs the strategic studies program at SAIS and the Philip Merrill Center for Strategic Studies, which he founded.
-He has twice won the SAIS Excellence in Teaching Award.
-For ten years he led a SAIS partnership with the Maxwell School of Syracuse University in providing executive education to general officers and senior Defense Department officials, the National Security Studies program.
+He directs the strategic studies program and the Philip Merrill Center for Strategic Studies, which he founded.
+He has twice won the Johns Hopkins SAIS Excellence in Teaching Award.
+For ten years he led a Johns Hopkins SAIS partnership with the Maxwell School of Syracuse University in providing executive education to general officers and senior Defense Department officials, the National Security Studies program.

 From April 2007 through January 2009 he served as Counselor of the Department of State.
 A principal officer of the Department, he had special responsibility for advising the Secretary on matters pertaining to Iraq, Afghanistan, Iran, Pakistan, and Russia, as well as general strategic issues.
 He represented the Department of State in interagency coordination with senior National Security Council staff, Department of Defense, and intelligence community officials on a number of issues, including the Syrian/North Korean reactor crisis of 2007, and the Somali piracy problem in 2008.